Beach vs mountain: where do you think you’re more likely to get a sunburn?

 According to a 1999 study published in the Journal of the American Academy of Dermatology, direct UVB levels at 8,500 feet in Vail, Colorado, were approximately 60% higher than at sea level in NYC.
 There’s more.
 “The direct UV-B levels in Vail, “ the study found, “were the same as those in Orlando, a site nearly 775 miles closer to the equator.”

-Ok, this is all very abstract.
-Let’s use a practical example.
-Basically, if you’re in Vali at noon and are not wearing sunscreen, you’ll get a sunburn within after only 6 minutes!
-If you’re in NYC at the same time (noon, I mean), you’ll get one in 25 minutes.
+What does that mean in practice?
+Basically, if you’re in Vali at noon and are not wearing sunscreen, you’ll get a sunburn within 6 minutes!
+If you’re in NYC at the same time (noon), you’ll get one in 25 minutes.
 And if you’re in Orlando, nearer the equator, at noon, you’ll get a sunburn in 14 minutes.

 I know what you’re thinking.
 There’s snow in the mountains, so even if you’re higher up, there’s no chance of getting a sunburn.
 You can’t get a sunburn if there’s snow around, right?

 Dead wrong, my friend.
 Turns out, snow is one of the best reflectors of sunlight.
-So, if you’re skiing, building snowmen, or throwing snowballs at your friends, the snow will reflect 80 to 90% of UV rays back at you!
+If you’re skiing, building snowmen, or throwing snowballs at your friends, the snow will reflect 80 to 90% of UV rays back at you!

 So, not only are UV rays more intense in the mountains, but it’s practically guaranteed they’ll get you, one way or another.